Removing calluses on feet

 How do calluses form?

-Calluses caused by external factors
+Calluses due to external factors

 Symptoms of calluses